Arkansas Archeological Survey Research Station at HSU

 The HSU Station is located in Huneycutt House.

-- NEWSFLASH: The Arkansas Archeological Survey has been awarded a grant from the Arkansas Humanities Council to develop the "Arkansas Novaculite: A Virtual Comparative Collection" website into its full version.
+NEWSFLASH: The Arkansas Archeological Survey has been awarded a grant from the Arkansas Humanities Council to develop the "Arkansas Novaculite: A Virtual Comparative Collection" website into its full version.
 A siliceous rock that was chipped into a variety of tools by Indians who lived here in the past, novaculite is still mined today for Arkansas whetstones.
 The planned website will present descriptions and photographs of toolstone from about 20 quarries across the Ouachita Mountains, including comparisons of visual and chemical characteristics and the effects of heat treatment on novaculite.
 Since it was widely traded in the past, a key feature is a map showing the distribution of novaculite across and beyond Arkansas.
-A prototype of this educational website is is now available, housed on the Arkansas Archeological Survey's server.
+A prototype of this educational website is now available, housed on the Arkansas Archeological Survey's server.
 This project is supported in part by a grant from the Arkansas Humanities Council and the National Endowment for the Humanities.
+A new educational flyer on novaculite is available from the Arkansas Archeological Survey's education page "Flyers & Handouts about Archeology."

 Arkansas Archeological Survey